 - Icing sugar or powdered sugar, for decorating

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line and grease an 8-inch round cake pan with baking or parchment paper.

 - To make cinnamon crumble, in a medium-sized mixing bowl, add plain flour, sugar, cornflour, cinnamon and walnuts.
 Melt butter in the microwave and pour over dry ingredients.
 Mix together until wet and crumbly.
 Set aside.

 - In a large mixing bowl, beat butter, sugar and vanilla together until pale and creamy.
-Add egg, beat briefly until combined, then scrap down the sides of the bowl.
+Add egg, beat briefly until combined, then scrape down the sides of the bowl.

-- In a separate bowl, sift together the plain flour, baking powder and cinnamon.
+- In a separate bowl, sift together the plain flour, baking powder, cinnamon and salt.
 Add half of the flour mixture, along with all the milk and slowly mix together on a low speed.

 - Add the remaining flour mixture and the yogurt and continue to mix until smooth and creamy.
 The batter will be quite thick – that’s fine!

 - Pour the cake batter into your prepared tin and scatter cinnamon crumb all over the top.
 Bake cake for approximately 40 minutes or until a skewer inserted into the middle of the cake comes out clean.